plone/plone.restapi-client/docs/actions/translations.md

 ## Get Translation

+### Query function

-This function returns the translation information of the given path.
+Use the `getTranslationQuery` function to get the query for fetching the translation information of the given path.

-- Function name: `getTranslationQuery`
+### Hook

+Use the `useGetTranslation` hook to get the translation information of the given path.

 ### Parameters